War3Evo/War3Source-EVO/README.md

 * [Links](#links)
 * [To Do List](#to-do-list)

-## What is War3Evo War3Source Revolution
+## What is War3Evo War3Source Revolution?

 From https://war3source.com/:
 War3Source brings the Warcraft 3 leveling style and races into the game.
 It is originally based on the amxmodx (AMX) version War3FT.